 Matriculation is official enrollment in a degree program.
 Until such time as they matriculate, students are classified as special status.
-Students in the part-time and Second Degree Programs must matriculate after the completion of 12 credits to continue in the nursing curriculum.
-Students in the RN to B.S. in Nursing Program must matriculate after successful completion of NS 250, Professional Nursing.
+Students in the Second Degree Programs must matriculate after the completion of 12 credits to continue in the nursing curriculum.
+Students in the RN to B.S. in Nursing Program must matriculate after successful completion of NS 250, Professional Nursing or NS 252, Health Assessment for RNs.